mapesa2021/engineering/DEPLOYMENT_GUIDE.md

 ### **Option 1: cPanel Hosting (Recommended for beginners)**

 1. **Download the production package**:
-   - `caretheplanet-production.zip` from your project folder
+   - `olerum-engineering-production.zip` from your project folder

 2. **Access your cPanel**:
    - Login to your hosting provider's cPanel